Fabio-A-Sa/Privago/docs/milestone3/report.md

 ## 10. Final System Characterization

-After two iterations and their corresponding evaluations, the information retrieval system has the following properties:
+After two iterations and their corresponding evaluations, the final information retrieval system has the following properties:

 - ASCII Folding: handles special characters and accents, converting them to their equivalent ASCII form;
 - LowerCase: converts all characters to their lowercase counterparts;